docker-archive/classicswarm/docs/swarm_at_scale/04-deploy-app.md

         $ docker run --restart=unless-stopped --env="constraint:node==frontend02" -d -p 5000:80 -e WEB_VOTE_NUMBER='02' --name frontend02 --net mynet --hostname votingapp.local web-vote-app

     These two commands are issued against the Swarm cluster.
-The commands specify *node constraints*, forcing Swarm to start the contaienrs on `frontend01` and `frontend02`.
+The commands specify *node constraints*, forcing Swarm to start the containers on `frontend01` and `frontend02`.
 Port `5000` on each node is mapped to port `80` inside of each container.
 This allows connections to come in to each node on port `5000` and be forwarded to port `80` inside of each container.